Sure Dividend

 Growth Prospects

 Moreover, Grainger has ample room for future growth.
-It is the largest player in High-Tech Solutions but has a market share of only 7% in the North American market.
+It is the largest player in High-Tech Solutions, but its market share in the North American market is only ~7%.

 Grainger also has plenty of room to grow its Endless Assortment business.
 The company is expanding its addressable market with new products and new customer segments.